The following weekday classes are taught at the Yoga Shala:

 Intermediate – The Intermediate class is intended for students who have experience of Iyengar Yoga classes and have developed an understanding of the basic principles of Iyengar Yoga.
 These lessons will include progressive and more challenging poses to further the learning of each individual.
 A prerequisite for this class is that you should have reached the level of inverted asanas including headstand.

 Teachers – These classes are for Iyengar Yoga qualified teachers.
-We will work on various levels from basic to senior postures in order to encourage a wide practice of asanas and for better understanding and progress through the syllabus levels.
+We will work on various levels from basic to more advanced postures in order to encourage a wide practice of asanas and for better understanding and progress through the syllabus levels.

 Remedial – These classes are aimed at those who already practice yoga and have a debilitating physical condition which means they are not best served in a regular class.
 Typical conditions are hip, knee, or shoulder problems, and back-ache, but other health issues may also be considered.
 To join the remedial class you will first have a one-to-one consultation with Sheila Haswell.
 During this session Sheila will put together a sequence of yoga postures specifically designed to benefit your condition.
 Subsequently you will work alongside other students in the remedial class but you will be working on the program devised for you.
 Other qualified teachers will be on hand to help you and others in the class as and when required.
 The idea of these classes is that you learn to work with your condition in order that when practising yoga you do not exacerbate the problem, and so that you can return to regular classes when your condition is manageable.
 Depending on your situation you may be able to attend regular classes alongside these remedial sessions.